 - Answer is filed.

-- If granted, writ of restitution is posted.
+- Writ of restitution is issued.

 - Possession of property is returned to landlord.

 Evicting a tenant in Washington can take about one to three months (or longer) depending on the reason for the eviction.
 If tenants file an answer or request a jury trial, the process can take longer.

 Grounds for an Eviction in Washington

 In Washington, a landlord cannot legally evict a tenant without cause.
 Legal grounds to evict include not paying rent on time, staying after the lease ends, violating lease terms or not upholding responsibilities under Washington law.
 Even so, proper notice must first be given before ending the tenancy.